The Beginner’s Guide to Mobile App Analytics to Improve your App PerformanceRaja

 This simply means the percentage of users who revisit your app after the first time.
 The more times users revisit your app, the better performing your app is and vice versa.

 Let’s put this to perspective.
 The first time user is initially curious to find out how your app works.
 If he/she is amused if not they’ll disappear.
-So it’s crucial that you keep tabs on this metrics to convert more first-timers to lifetime users.
+So it’s crucial that you keep tabs on these metrics to convert more first-timers to lifetime users.

 As you compare the numbers, you’ll be forced to devise new strategies to woe users to constantly use your app.
 Additionally, it’s essential that you monitor on uninstalls if you desire to enhance your app performance.